-- Last NSEC record points back to the first. - Problem: - -Zone enumeration (walk list of NSEC records) - -Yes, DNS shouldn't be used to store sensitive information, but future uses may require this "feature" (data privacy laws)
+- Last NSEC record points back to the first. - Problem: - -Zone enumeration (walk list of NSEC records) - -Yes, DNS shouldn't be used to store sensitive information, but policy requirements vary.

 - If the server responds NXDOMAIN:

-- -One or more NSEC RRs indicate that the name (or a wildcard expansion) does not exist
+- One or more NSEC RRs indicate that the name (or a wildcard expansion) does not exist

 - If the server's response is NOERROR:

 - -...and the answer section is empty

-The NSEC proves that the TYPE did not exist
+- →The NSEC proves that the TYPE did not exist

-• What about NSEC3 ?

--We won't get into details here, but the short story is:

-- Don't sign the name of the Next SECure record, but a hash of it Still possible to prove non existence, without revealing name - Still possible to prove non-existence, without revealing name. - This is a simplified explanation.
-RFC 5155 covering NSEC3 is 53 pages long. - Also introduces the concept of "opt-out" (see section 6 of the RFC) which has uses for so-called delegation-centric zones with unsigned delegations - in short: don't bother signing RRsets for delegations which you know don't implement DNSSEC.
+- What about NSEC3? - -We won't get into details here, but the short story is: - → Don't sign the name of the Next SECure record, but a hash of it Still possible to prove non-existence, without revealing name. - → This is a simplified explanation.
+RFC 5155 covering NSEC3 is 53 pages long. - -Also introduces the concept of "opt-out" (see section 6 of the RFC) which has uses for so-called delegation-centric zones with unsigned delegations - in short: don't bother signing RRsets for delegations which you know don't implement DNSSEC.